The freedesktop.org Shared MIME database provides a single way to store static information about MIME types and rules for determining a type.

 for each desktop ID in the list, attempt to load the named desktop file, using the normal rules

-if a valid desktop file is found, we have found the default application
+if a valid association is found, we have found the default application

 if after all list items are handled, we have not yet found a default application, proceed to the next mimeapps.list file in the search order and repeat